signum-network/CIPs/SIP/sip-40.md

 Method hash to c all : 7174296962751784077
 Argument 1 : AccountID (new owner)

-### SetNotForSale
+### Set not for sale
-Setting a current NFT not for sale anymore.
+Setting the NFT not for sale anymore.
+A cancel of an aucton is only possible when no current bid exists.
+A message to trackSetNotForSale account will be send.

     public void setNotForSale(){
 		if (highestBidder==null && owner.equals(this.getCurrentTxSender())) {